Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Introduction

 \section{Introduction}

 In this paper, we consider the evolution of a viscous, incompressible fluid in the presence of a Coriolis force and study properties of its long-time behavior.
-In geophysics, the Coriolis effect is commonly approximated to first order by a linear expression of the form $f_0+\beta x_2$ where, $x_2$ represents latitude and $\beta$ is a parameter that is directly proportional to the Coriolis parameter.
-This is known as the $\beta$-plane approximation and it accounts for the geophysical fact that for a fluid evolving on a rotating spherical body, the subsequent Coriolis force that acts on the fluid is latitude-dependent.
+In geophysics, the Coriolis effect is commonly approximated to first order by a linear expression of the form $f_0+\beta x_2$ where, $x_2$ represents latitude and $\beta$ {represents the local gradient of the Coriolis parameter.} This is known as the $\beta$-plane approximation and it accounts for the geophysical fact that for a fluid evolving on a rotating spherical body, the subsequent Coriolis force that acts on the fluid is latitude-dependent.
 In the study of such flows, a typical simplification for describing surface waves is to assume constant vertical motion \cite{Ped87}.
 If one additionally models the effects of surface stress and friction, one may arrive at the externally driven, two-dimensional (2D) Navier-Stokes equations (NSE) for an incompressible fluid in the $\beta-$plane approximation.
 Over a domain ${\Omega}=[0,L]\times[-L/2,L/2]$ and equipped with periodic boundary conditions, these equations are given by

 where $\nu$ denotes the kinematic viscosity, $u=(u^1,u^2)$ the velocity vector field of the fluid, $u^\perp=(-u^2,u^1)$ its rotation $90^\circ$ counter-clockwise, $p$ the scalar pressure field, and $F=(F^1,F^2)$ is a given, time-independent external driving force.
-Upon appropriately re-scaling \eqref{eq:NSE:rotating:d}, it will be convenient to consider \eqref{eq:NSE:rotating:d} in a non-dimensionalized form:
+Upon appropriately re-scaling \eqref{eq:NSE:rotating:d}, {one obtains the following} non-dimensionalized form {of the system}:

 posed over the re-scaled domain $\Om'=[0,2\pi]\times[-\pi,\pi]$, where each of the quantities $t',x', u', p', F'$ and operators $\partial_{t'}, \nabla', \De'$ are now dimensionless.
 The dimensionless parameters $\veps$ and $\Gr$ are referred to as the \textit{Rossby number} and \textit{Grashof number}, respectively, where the Grashof number is defined by: